 The objective of this course is to familiarize you with competition policy and the major tools (antitrust and regulation) for promoting markets, innovation, and consumer benefits.
-The course topic is an important focus within the field of Industrial Organization and is growing in importance given recent concerns over declining competition and rising concentration in key sectors of the U.S. economy.
-In the course, students will think analytically and critically about competition enforcement and policy, and develop and apply economic tools to the analysis of mergers, collusive agreements, and monopolization issues.
-As such, the course will focus on the analytical building blocks for evaluating imperfectly competitive market structures and strategic firm conduct.
+The course topic is an important focus within the field of Industrial Organization and is growing in importance given recent economic, social, and political concerns over declining competition and rising concentration.